 OCCUPATION: seiyuu, actor, singer, MC, radio personality

-Yuto Suzuki, born on 5, May, 1989 in Yamagata Prefecture, Japan is one of the rising stars in seiyuu business.
-A promising voice slowly rising to the top but with a lot of baggage in his almost 8 year career.
+Yuto Suzuki, born on 5, May 1989 in Yamagata Prefecture, Japan is one of the rising stars in seiyuu industry.
+A promising voice slowly rising to the top but with a lot of baggage in his over a decade career.

 Right after completing high school, Yuto left his household in Yamagata with dreams of becoming a seiyuu and soon enrolled in a vocational school promoted by Dwango Artist Production (artist agency).

 After a few years since his enrollment in the professional seiyuu school in Tokyo and while working part-time around the area, Yuto finally made his debut as a voice actor in 2008 under Japanese talent agency Dwango Artist Production.